assem32/audio_player/README.md

 - Create a medical report for the case (Nurse)
 ## Technical Details
 This application was built by:
--Kotlin as a programming language
+- Kotlin as a programming language
--Retrofit: to connect the app with API
+- Retrofit: to connect the app with API
--Navigation component: for easy navigation between screens -Hilt and Dagger: for dependency injection
+- Navigation component: for easy navigation between screens
+- Hilt and Dagger: for dependency injection
--ViewModel, LiveData, and binding
+- ViewModel, LiveData, and binding